Social Justice Week BCFE Feb 13-17, 2017

 Barry O’Kelly was the reporter behind Living on the List, a documentary broadcast last week on RTE about the men, women and children living on waiting lists in Ireland.

 O’Kelly is an award-winning journalist and TV producer.
-He was the reporter behind Inside Bungalow Three, the highly-acclaimed RTE Investigates documentary broadcast last year about the residents with special needs living in Áras Attracta.
+He was the reporter behind Inside Bungalow Three.
+This highly-acclaimed RTE Investigates documentary broadcast last year about the residents with special needs living in Áras Attracta.

 WEDNESDAY FEB 15 AT 1PM IN ROOM 105 LOUISE BRUTON (WWW.LEGLESSINDUBLIN.COM)

-Bruton’s website, leglessindublin.com reviews clubs, bars, cafes, restaurants, festival, cultural spaces and more from a point of view of wheelchair accessibility, as well as giving an overall appraisal.
+Bruton’s website, leglessindublin.com reviews clubs, bars, cafes, restaurants, festival, cultural spaces and more from a point of view of wheelchair accessibility.
 As a wheelchair user who rightly refuses to be curtailed, her articles in the The Irish Times and Buzzfeed have exposed readers to a new much needed voice in the area of access.
 She’s currently putting proposals together for access consultancy for music festivals.

 Bruton has also been meeting managers of venues in Dublin keen to make access a top priority.
-If the first step is talking about a problem, the second is definitely fixing it, and Bruton is proactive in her approach.
+If the first step is talking about a problem, the second is definitely fixing it.
+Bruton is proactive in her approach.

 “I want people to stop saying ‘no’, and start saying that they want to make a difference.”